- Frequently asked questions

 How much does hypnotherapy cost?

 Services such as smoking cessation and gastric band hypnotherapy may come at a slighter higher premium because they are often provided as a one-off service.
-When it comes to general private hypnotherapy sessions - the NHS have estimated a cost of between £50 and £90, though do be mindful that this will differ from practitioner to practitioner based on experience, location and other factors.
+When it comes to general private hypnotherapy sessions - the NHS have estimated a cost of between £50 and £90, though do be mindful that this will differ from practitioner to practitioner.

 Can I get hypnotherapy on the NHS?